hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 of years of material to draw on.
 I wish I was cherry picking, but we will see below that the rest of the chapter is the same.
-This is what I mean by the scrubland: no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-height shrubs.
+This is what I mean by the scrubland: no landmarks, nothing for the eye to latch onto, just an endless plain of withered, ankle-high shrubs.

 ##### 1.3.
 Shrubs and maximin <a id="sec-1-3" name="sec-1-3"></a>